Saturday, October 29, 2022

 Ryanair

-Having booked ten months in advanced, our tickets on the other hand were obscenely cheap at about 400 SEK per person roundtrip.
-Considering that Lufthansa would have been about six times that, I guess it just shows that, at the end of the day, everyone has a price.
-Though Ryanair has clearly done a lot of good in terms of European integration, their hostility to labour unions and shady airport marketing contracts are two of the reasons that I dislike them, not to mention that in case of any IROPs, you are definitely on your own.
-Yet, despite their dreadful contracts, the cabin crew seemed so much happier than your regular SAS crew, and the Latvian flight attendant and I had a good laugh when her Maltese colleague asked me if I wanted a glass for my white wine.
+Though Ryanair has undoubtedly contributed to European integration, its hostility towards labour unions and its opaque airport marketing deals are among the reasons I dislike the company – not to mention that in the event of any IROPs, you are very much on your own.
+And yet, despite the infamous contracts, the cabin crew seemed noticeably happier than a typical SAS crew.
+The Latvian flight attendant and I even shared a laugh when her Maltese colleague asked whether I would like a glass for my white wine.

 Labels: